AlessandroMx/WebServices/cherrypy_guide/ppt/cherrypy.md

 -> # Hi everyone! <-

--> I am Ibrahim Chávez and I will guide you on how to use CherryPy. <-
+I am Ibrahim Chávez and I will guide you on how to use CherryPy.

 # Who am I?

 * Engineering/Technology Intern at GEIQ (Mexico)
 * Member of the Services & Shops Analytics team
 * (Really) Enthusiastic Python Developer
+* Current project: Test Cell Advisor (TCA)
+    * Web services
+    * General back-end development

 -------------------------------------------------